Wowo51/MyndSprout/MyndSproutCodeGuide.md

 ## Troubleshooting

 * **Malformed XML from LLM/Search**
   The agent uses `Common.FromXml<T>` with `ExtractXml` to be tolerant.
-Show the XSD (`InputXmlSchemas.SqlXmlRequestXsd()`) in prompts and require â€œReturn ONLY one well-formed `<SqlXmlRequest>...</SqlXmlRequest>`.â€
+Show the XSD (`InputXmlSchemas.SqlXmlRequestXsd()`) in prompts and require "Return ONLY one well-formed `<SqlXmlRequest>...</SqlXmlRequest>`."

 * **Read-only block**
-  If you see: â€œRead-only mode: Potentially mutating SQL detected; blocked.â€ â†’ The mutation scanner matched DML/DDL/etc. Rephrase the objective for descriptive analytics or disable `QueryOnly` (not recommended on prod).
+  If you see: "Read-only mode: Potentially mutating SQL detected; blocked."
+The mutation scanner matched DML/DDL/etc. Rephrase the objective for descriptive analytics or disable `QueryOnly` (not recommended on prod).

 * **Schema handling confusion**
   Set `ReadFullSchema = true` to always fetch a fresh snapshot each epoch.
 Otherwise, explicitly request schema via `<SqlXmlRequest IsSchemaRequest="true">`.